-The body sweats to regulate body temperature so there’s no avoiding it.
-As sweat evaporates from your skin, your body begins to dehydrate and your skin is left with a salty residue.
+The body sweats to regulate body temperature, so there’s no avoiding it.
+As sweat evaporates from your skin, your body begins to dehydrate, and your skin is left with a salty residue.
 The more sweat that evaporates, the drier your skin becomes.

 It’s important to stay ahead of the curve on overheating.
 Try taking frequent breaks during your workout to allow your body to cool down.
 Keep a water bottle with you during workouts so that it’s easier to stay hydrated, and take frequent water breaks to help you cool down.

-Fit is equally important.
+The fit is equally important.
 Tight clothing will lock in sweat and heat.
 Keep the fit loose enough that the material doesn’t rub against your skin during your workout.

 Even if you’re self-conscious about your AD, resist the urge to overdress.
 Shorts are better than pants, when possible, especially if you’re prone to flare-ups in the folds of your knees.
 Keeping more skin exposed will help you stay cooler and give you the opportunity to wipe away sweat as you exercise.

-If you have a favorite routine, by all means stick with it.
+If you have a favorite routine, by all means, stick with it.
 Try to make slight modifications that keep flare-ups under control.

 But if you’re looking to try something different to help your AD, consider one (or more) of these workouts.

 Strength training comes in many forms.
-You can train with weights, use exercise machines, or use your own bodyweight.
+You can train with weights, use exercise machines, or use your own body weight.
 Depending on the style of routine you choose, resistance training can help you build muscle, get stronger, and burn fat.

-If you have AD, you’ll want to take advantage of the built in breaks.
+If you have AD, you’ll want to take advantage of the built-in breaks.
 Almost any strength training program calls for resting at least 60 seconds between sets.
 In this time, as your body recovers, you can drink some water and dry off any sweat.

-You can even utilize an efficient form of strength training called circuit training to get in a good cardio workout.
+You can even use an efficient form of strength training called circuit training to get in a good cardio workout.
 It’s a great full-body workout that builds strength while keeping your heart healthy.
 You can do circuit training at home with little more than a pair of dumbbells.
 Just remember to take a little extra rest between circuits to cool down.